ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Experiments

 \subsection{Ablation study}

+\paragraph{Convergence of density field compared to SDF field.} We report in Fig.~\ref{fig:vol_vs_sdf} the Chamfer Distance between LiDAR and predicted point clouds, for Seq.
+31 from KITTI-360 and Seq.
+916 from nuScenes, comparing two different NeRF: one solely based on density volumetric field and another one solely based on SDF at various training steps (without normal supervision, as we cannot supervise normal in case of pure density volumetric field).
+The results support the claim that density field converges faster compared to the SDF field.

+\paragraph{Duration of hybrid stage.} To analyze the effectiveness of our progressive initialization approach, we report the P$\rightarrow$M distance at various iterations with different transition times in Fig.~\ref{fig:vol_vs_sdf}.
+The results demonstrate that a short hybrid stage cannot be sufficient to initialize the SDF field, while a long hybrid stage contributes to losing the initialization of the SDF field and results in sub-optimal reconstructions.

-In this section, we ablate the effect of \method's hybrid volume rendering strategy and show quantitative and qualitative results in Tab.~\ref{table:ablations}.
-The results demonstrate that transitioning from the volumetric to the surface representation is crucial to accurately reconstruct the road and various scene aspects such as signs and trees.
-In addition, we report our method with standard accumulated normal supervision (Sec.~\ref{sec:mono-loss}), and without the network regularization loss (Sec.~\ref{sec:grad-norm}).
+\paragraph{\method's components.} We ablate the effect of \method's SDF progressive initialization strategy and show quantitative results in Tab.~\ref{table:ablations}.
+The results demonstrate that our initialization that transitions from the volumetric to the surface representation is crucial to accurately initialize the SDF field and efficiently reconstruct driving sequences.
+In addition, we report our method with standard accumulated normal supervision, and without the network regularization loss.